Skip to main content

 Felly beth allwn ni ei wneud?

-How to intervene safely
+How to step in safely

 Intervening doesn’t have to be dramatic or confrontational.
 Even small acts of recognition and support can help stop abuse.
 Here are four simple ways to help you step in safely – just think STOP.